danchitnis/SPADsim/README.md

 ## What are these pulses on the screen

 The pulses replicate the pulses when connect a SPAD circuit to an oscilloscope.
-There are various type of SPADs and biasing schemes, this is representing a single SPAD with passive quenching
+There are various type of SPADs and biasing schemes, this is representing a single SPAD with passive quenching.
+CH1 is for the SPAD node, and CH2 is after the digital buffer.

 ## What is a SPAD?